lowlander/zpp_bootstrap/README.md

 # ZPP bootstrap scripts

 These scripts can be used to build and test the Zephyr zpp C++ library.
-They are currently only testet on Centos8 so you might run into problems on other distrubutions.
+They are currently only testet on Alma 9 so you might run into problems on other distrubutions.

 After cloning these scripts the first thing to do is to build the needed